longhorn/longhorn/docs/csi-config.md

   ```

 #### K3S:
-  No extra configuration is needed.
+  No extra configuration is needed as long as you have `open-iscsi` or `iscsiadm` installed on the node.

 ## Troubleshooting
 ### Common issues
 #### Failed to get arg root-dir: Cannot get kubelet root dir, no related proc for root-dir detection ...

-This error is due to Longhorn cannot find out where is the root dir setup for Kubelet, so the CSI plugin installation failed.
+This error is due to Longhorn cannot detect where is the root dir setup for Kubelet, so the CSI plugin installation failed.

 User can override the root-dir detection by manually setting argument `kubelet-root-dir` here:
 https://github.com/rancher/longhorn/blob/master/deploy/longhorn.yaml#L329